hackbots-3414/2025_Reefscape/design/automations/ScoreCoralL4.md

 * Detects nearest scoring postition on the field.
 This should be relatively close to the robot's current position, because the driver should have driven close enough.
-The robot drives to the correct position and orientation.
+* The robot drives to the correct position and orientation.
-The Elevator raises to the correct position as well.
+* The Elevator raises to the correct position as well.
-Then, rotate wrist to the correct angle (get exact number from CAD) As we do that, ensure that the hand is rotated so the coral is perpendicular.
+* Until all finish, wait.
-Until all finish, wait.
+* Eject coral from rollers
-Then, open hand.
+* Lower elevator

 This code will return instantly if there is no coral present.reef